Hawaiʻi State House · District 28

 Safe Nights in Chinatown & Downtown

-Chinatown's future should be defined by culture, community, and opportunity - not neglect.
+Chinatown's future should be defined by culture and community — not by what you're afraid to walk past at night.

 Take Action →